Zedd2000/MageGame/README.md

 # A text-based turn-based battle game
-## Still in development (in the process of merging two programs), and there are many know issues
+## In early development.
+I am in the process of restructuring the code into something more optimal.